smart-classic/SMARTFramework-ios/README.md

 Framework Setup
 ---------------

-If you want to build your own app and use the SMART framework, follow these steps to set your app up:
+Follow these steps to set your app up:

 1. Add the framework project `SMARTFramework.xcodeproj` to your Xcode workspace.

-2. Make sure the framework has the necessary credentials in the file `Config.h`.
-Expand the SMARTFramework group and right-click the file `Config-default.h`, select **show in Finder**.
-Duplicate this file and rename it to `Config.h`.
-The settings are correct for the app to run against our developer sandbox, so no need to adjust for simple testing.

-3. Tell your App to link with the necessary frameworks and libraries:
+2. Tell your App to link with the necessary frameworks and libraries:
 	Open your project's build settings, under **Link Binary With Libraries** add:

 	`libSMART.a`
 	`Security.framework`
 	`libxml2.dylib`

-4. In the build settings look for **Header Search Paths** (USER_HEADER_SEARCH_PATHS) and add:
+3. In the build settings look for **Header Search Paths** (USER_HEADER_SEARCH_PATHS) and **User Header Search Paths** (HEADER_SEARCH_PATHS) and add:

-    `$(PROJECT_DIR)/..`, with _recursive_ enabled
+    `"$(PROJECT_DIR)"`, with _recursive_ enabled

-    This should point to the directory where the SMART framework resides.
-Here I'm assuming it's in the same parent directory as your app.
-Do the same with
+    This should point to the directory (its parent is also fine, as is the case here) where the SMART framework resides.
+I'm assuming it's a subdirectory of your app, if it's not adjust the path accordingly.
-	**User Header Search Paths** (HEADER_SEARCH_PATHS).

-5. Still in your project's build settings, look for **Other Linker Flags** (OTHER_LDFLAGS), and add:
+4. Still in your project's build settings, look for **Other Linker Flags** (OTHER_LDFLAGS), and add:

 	`-ObjC`

 	This must be added so the framework can be used as a static library, otherwise class categories will not work and your app will crash.

-6. You will have to provide **initial server settings** in the configuration file, but you can always change the properties in code later on (e.g. if your App can connect to different servers).
+5. You will have to provide **initial server settings** in the configuration file, but you can always change the properties in code later on (e.g. if your App can connect to different servers).
 	Copy the file `Config-default.h` in the **framework** project (not your own app) to `Config.h` and adjust it to suit your needs.
-The setting names should define NSStrings and are named:
+The defaults work for our developer sandbox.
+The settings are:

 	- `kSMARTAPIBaseURL`  (The Server URL)
 	- `kSMARTAppId`  (The App id)
 	- `kSMARTConsumerKey`  (Your consumer key)
 	- `kSMARTConsumerSecret`  (Your consumer secret)

-	(Compare to the default file to see correct definitions)

-7. Add `Config.h` to the SMART Framework target.
-(In the default project Xcode should already know the file but show it in red because it's not in the repository.
-As soon as you create it, Xcode should find it and you're all good).

-8. In your code, include the header files (where needed) as user header files:
+6. In your code, include the header files (where needed) as user header files:

 	    import "SMServer.h"
 	    import "SMARTObjects.h"